Manish88829/Solar-system/README.md

 # Solar-system
-its a small project of solar system using HTML and CSS
+Its a small project of Solar system using HTML and CSS.....